TOP OF THE THIRD: CUBS 7 (3) – 0 INDIANS

 You’d be wise, not to blow all your smiles on a Game Six.
 You might not want to shout.
 Keep the champagne corked.
 Leave some green in your wallet.
 Don’t hug all your neighbors.
 Don’t profess new faith in the gods.
 Not yet.

-Don’t jump in your seat so much your soles wear down.
 Don’t start a brawl with the Cleveland legion.
 When the Cubs win, don’t unbuckle your belt, and drop trow in the aisle.
 Don’t hop the dugout roof and don’t run streaking onto the field.
 Don’t end up buck naked overnight in a Cleveland holding cell.
-Keep some minimum of your clothes on.
+Keep your clothes on.
 Keep your wits about you.
 You might need them for tomorrow.

 Don’t blow all your smiles on Game Six.
 Keep cool, for the best Cubs game in a century.